2011 Hectorville siege: Aftermath

 Corbo was later charged with three counts of murder, two counts of attempted murder, and a string of other offences, and if convicted, he would face an automatic penalty of three consecutive sentences of life imprisonment.
 He was refused bail and scheduled to appear in court on 2 May.

-A day after the shootings occurred, the police officer who was seriously wounded after being shot in the face was confirmed to be in a serious but stable condition, under an induced coma at the Royal Adelaide Hospital.
-The 14-year-old boy who also suffered gunshot wounds was also stated to be in a similar condition.
+A day after the shootings occurred, the police officer who was seriously wounded after being shot in the face was in a serious but stable condition, under an induced coma at the Royal Adelaide Hospital.
+The 14-year-old boy who suffered gunshot wounds was in a similar condition.

 Corbo appeared in Adelaide Magistrates Court on 2 May, charged with three counts of murder and two counts of attempted murder.
 He pleaded not guilty to the charges.
 He was scheduled to reappear in court on 26 July.

 On 17 May 2012, Justice Michael David found Corbo not guilty due to mental incompetence of the murders of Luc Mombers, 41, and his parents-in-law Kobus, 64, and Annetjie Snyman, 65; the attempted murders of Mr Mombers' 14-year-old son Marcel and a police officer; and threatening a second police officer with a firearm.
 Corbo was automatically sentenced to three consecutive sentences of detention in hospital for life.